jtebert/how-to-make/project.md

 ## Motors

 Clark also helped me figure out what motors to try; that list of motors is really intimidating.
 We went through some back of the envelope calculations.
 First, we estimate how fast we'll need the motor to turn.
-I started with the estimate of wanting a robot to go up to $v=1 \text{ m/s}$.
-From the size of the tread guides, we also have $r=17\text{ mm}$.
+I started with the estimate of wanting a robot to go up to \\(v=1 \text{ m/s}\\).
+From the size of the tread guides, we also have \\(r=17\text{ mm}\\).
 We can calculate the angular velocity:
 $$
 \omega = \frac{v}{r} = \frac{1\text{ m/s}}{0.017\text{ m}} = 58.5 \text{ rad/s} \approx 560 \text{ rpm}
 $$

 This is the speed you'd need assuming there's no torque -- that you have a weightless robot.
 The robot will be pretty light, but it's still best to round up from there to figure out how fast of a motor to get.
-From the available options here, this makes the $625 \text{ rpm}$ option look best.
+From the available options here, this makes the \\(625 \text{ rpm}\\) option look best.
 But how much force can this handle?
-The stall torque for all of the $625 \text{ rpm}$ motors is $15 \text{ oz-in}$ (do people actually use these units?), which more usefully is $0.106 \text{ Nm}$.
+The stall torque for all of the \\(625 \text{ rpm}\\) motors is \\(15 \text{ oz-in}\\) (do people actually use these units?), which more usefully is \\(0.106 \text{ Nm}\\).
 To figure out the force at the tread, we use our tread radius as the moment arm:
 $$
 \frac{0.106\text{ Nm}}{0.017\text{ m}} = 6.23 \text{ N}
 $$